altamirano1531/Passwords/Readme.txt

 The Passwords application was downloaded from Github to C:\Workarea\Python\Passwords_2\Passwords and streamlined to elimiante test files and code not needed to create the Psswd.exe file.
 Another objective is to create a distribution file so the Psswd application can be installed anywhere.

 Creation of the Psswd.exe file was attempted with PyInstaller.
 However an issue with the PyInstaller was found while executing relative paths in the code.
-Code to resolve this issue was added succesfully.
+Code to resolve this issue was added succesfully from recommendations found online.

 ### PyInstaller ###

 With the command/app.PyInstaller create and exe file. with the following command

-C:\Workarea\Python\Passwords_2\Passwords>pyinstaller --noconfirm --onefile --windowed --add-data "C:\Workarea\Python\Passwords_2\Passwords\information.json;." --add-data "C:\Workarea\Python\Passwords_2\Passwords\key.key;." --add-data "C:\Workarea\Python\Passwords_2\Passwords\passwords.enc;."
+C:\Workarea\Python\Passwords_2\Passwords>pyinstaller --noconfirm --onedir --windowed --add-data "C:\Workarea\Python\Passwords_2\Passwords\information.json;." --add-data "C:\Workarea\Python\Passwords_2\Passwords\key.key;." --add-data "C:\Workarea\Python\Passwords_2\Passwords\passwords.enc;."
 "C:\Workarea\Python\Passwords_2\Passwords\Psswd.py"

-The Psswd.exe was created that contains all files needed to run the application.
+The build and dist folders were created with the dist folder containing the Psswd folder which in turn contains the _internal folder and Psswd.exe file.
-C:\Workarea\Python\Passwords_2\Passwords\dist\Psswd.exe
+Running the same command with the --onefile parameter will create a simple Psswd.exe file, however while executing this exe the file save function does not work due to an issue with the relative paths handling with PyInstaller.

 ### auto-py-to-exe ###